-Nominations now open for British German forum ‘leaders of the future’ (aged 25-35 years)
+Nominations now open for British German forum ‘leaders of the future’ (aged 25-35 years)edit

 This annual conference looks at how Britain and Germany deliver on their promises in an uncertain world, exploring the current and future drivers of global and regional change.

 British Germanforum 2011: delivering a secure and prosperous future in a fast changing world

 Monday 11 – Friday 15 July 2011 (WP1095)

 The 2011 British German Forum will focus on how Britain and Germany can deliver a more secure future in a fast changing world.
 The Forum looks at how the global order has changed in the last decade, and the effects this will have on the future.